Islamic History Curriculum

 Grades 1 through 12 — 36 Books — 739 Source Citations

 From the Prophets through the modern Muslim world.
-Fully cited, scholar-authenticated Islamic History that builds historical thinking from narrative to DBQ analysis.
+Fully cited, scholar-authenticated Islamic History that builds historical thinking from foundational learning to DBQ analysis.

 Our Philosophy